Cicada: Song

 The "singing" of male cicadas is produced principally and in the majority of species using a special structure called a tymbal, a pair of which lies below each side of the anterior abdominal region.
 The structure is buckled by muscular action and, being made of resilin, unbuckles rapidly on muscle relaxation, producing their characteristic sounds.
 Some cicadas, however, have mechanisms for stridulation, sometimes in addition to the tymbals.
 Here, the wings are rubbed over a series of midthoracic ridges.
 In the Chinese species Subpsaltria yangi, both males and females can stridulate.
 The sounds may further be modulated by membranous coverings and by resonant cavities.

 The male abdomen in some species is largely hollow, and acts as a sound box.
-By rapidly vibrating these membranes, a cicada combines the clicks into apparently continuous notes, and enlarged chambers derived from the tracheae serve as resonance chambers with which it amplifies the sound.
-The cicada also modulates the song by positioning its abdomen toward or away from the substrate.
+By rapidly vibrating these membranes, a cicada combines the clicks into apparently continuous notes, and enlarged chambers derived from the tracheae serve as resonating chambers with which it amplifies the sound.
+The cicada also modulates the song by positioning its abdomen toward or away from the substrate (their perch).
 Partly by the pattern in which it combines the clicks, each species produces its own distinctive mating songs and acoustic signals, ensuring that the song attracts only appropriate mates.
-The tettigarctid (or hairy) cicadas Tettigarcta crinita of Australia and T. tomentosa have rudimentary tymbals in both sexes and do not produce airborne sounds.
-Both males and females produce vibrations that are transmitted through the tree substrate.
+The tettigarctid (or hairy) cicadas have rudimentary tymbals in both sexes and do not produce airborne sounds, rather, both males and females produce vibrations that are transmitted through the tree they perch upon.
 They are considered as representing the original state from which other cicada communication has evolved.

 Average temperature of the natural habitat for the South American species Fidicina rana is about 29 C. During sound production, the temperature of the tymbal muscles was found to be significantly higher.
 Many cicadas sing most actively during the hottest hours of a summer day; roughly a 24-hour cycle.
 Most cicadas are diurnal in their calling and depend on external heat to warm them up, while a few are capable of raising their temperatures using muscle action and some species are known to call at dusk.
 Kanakia gigas and Froggattoides typicus are among the few that are known to be truly nocturnal and there may be other nocturnal species living in tropical forests.